-Upon acceptance into the program, the participant is assigned an advisor who may or may not stay on as the participant's main advisor.
-After the orientation, participant and advisor are more closely matched by mutual interests and expertise and/or by the participant's request for a change of advisor.
+Upon acceptance into the program, each participant is assigned an advisor who may or may not stay on as the participant's main advisor.
+After orientation, participant and advisor are more closely matched by mutual interests and expertise and/or by the participant's request for a change of advisor.
 The faculty team reserves the right to make the final decision in regard to advisement.
 The participant will discuss the development of competencies and all other matters directly with the advisor.
+Registration of all credits is negotiated with the advisor on an annual and semester basis.